ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 9. Compiling Armbian Kernel

-Kernel compilation is supported in Ubuntu20.04/22.04, Debian11 or Armbian systems.
+Kernel compilation is supported in Ubuntu, Debian or Armbian systems.
 Both local compilation and GitHub Actions cloud compilation are supported.
 For specific methods, please refer to the [Kernel Compilation Instructions](../../compile-kernel).

 ### 9.1 How to Add Custom Kernel Patches